menu

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Grand Island is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grand Island is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Grand Island who work in office and administrative support (16.37%), management occupations (14.90%), and sales jobs (10.33%).

-A relatively large number of people in Grand Island telecommute to their jobs.
-Overall, about 11.15% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.15% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Grand Island is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Grand Island doesn't have a public transportation system that people use for their commute.

 The overall education level of Grand Island is somewhat higher than in the average US city of 21.84%: 28.87% of adults 25 and older in the town have at least a bachelor's degree.